 Who will it be shared with?

-Gillespies LLP will only use this information for its own internal purposes and will not sell, rent or otherwise distribute any personal information to third parties, other than those specified above.
+Gillespies will only use this information for our own internal purposes.
+We will not sell, rent or otherwise distribute any personal information to third parties, other than as specified above.

 You have the right to ask us not to process your personal information.
 You also have the right to see and correct data that we hold about you.
 If your details change or any other information we hold is inaccurate or out of date, please contact us directly by email or post using the below details.

 We will try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.